 Our Response and Responsibilities During the Pandemic

 Recognizing how this pandemic disproportionally affects communities of color, we have taken steps to meet our mission in a number of ways.
-In addition to sharing our blueprint in approaching virtual and at distance learning, we have allocated resources for familial support, distributed hundreds of devices to sustain techquity amongst students, and provided over 100,000 meals throughout the south Brooklyn neighborhood to date.
+In addition to sharing our blueprint in approaching virtual and distanced learning, we have allocated resources for familial support, distributed hundreds of devices to sustain techquity amongst students, and provided over 100,000 meals throughout the South Brooklyn neighborhood to date.

 Benefits and Compensation

-- Employees at Coney Island Prep are provided with a generous salary and an annual retention bonus after their first year.
+- Employees at Coney Island Prep are provided with a generous salary.
 Our salaries are highly competitive, set through a lens of equity, and based on an individual’s skills and experiences relevant to the role.
-Starting teachers salaries range from $60,000-$80,000, based on experience.
+Starting teachers salaries range from $67,500-$92,500, based on experience.

 - As a regular full time employee of Coney Island Prep, you will be eligible for benefits that include medical, dental, vision, and life insurance as well as a 403(b) retirement benefit package with match and Paid Family Leave.